-Note: This course is cross-leveled at the graduate level as TH 641.
+Note: This course is cross-leveled as THEO 641.

 REL 362 Alliance History and Thought (3) A

 A survey of the origins of The Alliance Canada in its social, cultural, and theological contexts.
 The course also examines and evaluates various continuities and changes in The Alliance Canada thought and practice.